ongyuann/ongyuann.github.io/_posts/2021-05-06-a-post-mortem.md

 0956 - analyzed the password reset function generator
 1008 - looked at user registration
 1009 - looked at user blockage
-1010 - queried the SQL backend to see how the reset token looked like
+1010 - queried the sql backend to see how the reset token looked like
 1029 - tried attacking other vectors, checked sql logs to see how those other vectors worked (tried to notice sql injection)
 1032 - still trying other vectors
 1034 - noticed potential rce vector - but probably required admin rights, and i didn't have that yet
-1036 - still trying other vectors (SQLi), by this time quite convinced there's no SQLi
+1036 - still trying other vectors
 1054 - inserted console debug function into PHP source code, got PHP console debugging online
 1055 - figured out how the password reset link looked like
 1058 - confirmed the password reset actually works